raoulg/goad_exercises/README.md

 To do this, you'll interact with a simulation server that mimics sending out emails based on the strategy you choose and reports back whether the email was opened.
 However, like in the real world, you have constraints!

-Instead of just testing each strategy an equal number of times (uniform sampling), you will implement **Thompson Sampling** (as detailed in the `05_abtesting.ipynb` notebook) to intelligently explore and exploit the different strategies.
+Instead of just testing each strategy an equal number of times (uniform sampling, which is statistically solid but you will waste resources by sending ineffective emails), you will implement **Thompson Sampling** (as detailed in the `05_abtesting.ipynb` notebook) to intelligently explore and exploit the different strategies.

-## 🐍 Understanding the Demo Script (`demo/abtesting.py`)
+## 🐍 Understanding the Demo Script
-The provided Python script (`abtesting.py`) gives you the tools to interact with the campaign server.
+The provided Python script (`demo/abtesting.py`) gives you the tools to interact with the campaign server.
 You can run it with:

 ```bash
 python demo/abtesting.py